rackerlabs/support-how-to/content/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-dedicated-accounts.md

 ---

 **Note:** This guide is for Rackspace Intelligence on a dedicated account.
-If you have a standar cloud account, click [here](/how-to/getting-started-with-rackspace-intelligence-for-the-cloud) for the applicable getting started guide.
+If you have a standard cloud account, click [here](/how-to/getting-started-with-rackspace-intelligence-for-the-cloud) for the applicable getting started guide.